enriqueescobar-askida/Kinito.Scrum/MasterEssentials/README.md

 ## 1 Product Owner!

-Accountable for the Product Backlog
+Accountable for the Product Backlog & PBIs

 Maximizes the value of the product by managig the value of: